 New York, Oct.
-18.-A dispatch to the Tribune from London says:

-Attacks upon Mr. Chamberlain have increased in bitterness and malignant spirit.
-The closing speeches of the liberal canvass are credited mainly against him, and Henry Labouchere's deliberate charge that Abel Thomas, member for Carmarthen, held incriminating letters and would have read them if Cecil Rhodes had been attacked by him, is reprinted in the opposition press.
-Mr. Hawkesley has denied the charge from the liberal platform but Mr. Labouchere is not satisfied at his attempting to force Mr. Thomas to arraign Mr. Chamberlain.
+13 -A dispatch to the New York, Oct.
+13.-A dispatch to the Tribune from London says: Attacks upon Mr. Chamberlain have increased in bitterness and malignant spirit.
+The closing speeches of the liberal canvass are credited mainly against him, and Henry Labouchere's deliberate charge that Abel Thomas, member for Carmarthen, held incriminating letters and would have read them if Cecil Rhodes had been attacked by him is reprinted in the opposition them if Cecil Rhodes had been attacked by him, is reprinted in the opposition press.
+Mr. Hawkesley has declied the charge from the liberal platform but Mr. Labouchere is not satisfied at his attempting to force Mr. Thomas to arraign Mr. Chamberlain.
 Cecil Rhodes has, however, greatly improved his reputation by striking the right key in his addresses on South Africa and there are signs of public impatience over the persistency with which Mr. Chamberlain is attacked.
-Lord Salisbury is invariably drawn toward associates when they are under fire and Mr. Chamberlain is well nish certain to command the prime ministers support.
-His real source of danger is the New York, Oct.
-18 .- A dispatch to the to command the prime ministers' sup-port.
-His real source of danger is the jealousy of the old torica.
+Lord Salisbury is invariably drawn toward associates when they are under fire and Mr. Chamberlain is well nigh certain to command the prime ministers' support.
+His real source of danger is the jealousy of the old tories.